superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 Background information: http://superpowered.com/http-live-streaming-for-android-superpowered-android-audio-io-and-audio-resampler

-### 3. Superpowered USB Audio and USB MIDI SDK for Android
+### 3. Superpowered USB Audio and USB MIDI for Android

-The Superpowered USB Audio and MIDI SDK for Android takes over MIDI device handling, providing low latency and low jitter (below 2 ms) access to MIDI devices for 1.2 billion Android devices, that is, 80+% of all Android devices on Google Play.
+The Superpowered USB Audio and MIDI features for Android takes over MIDI device handling, providing low latency and low jitter (below 2 ms) access to MIDI devices for 1.2 billion Android devices, that is, 80+% of all Android devices on Google Play.
 It’s the Android equivalent of iOS Core Audio and Core MIDI for USB devices.

 For additional info, please see: http://superpowered.com/android-usb-audio-android-midi